 \section{The Grothendieck-Maltsiniotis definition of $\omega$-categories}

-This entire section is a quick presentation of the definition of weak $\omega$-categories given by Maltsionitis \cite{maltsiniotis}, relying on the ideas for defining weak $\omega$-groupoids introduced by Grothendieck \cite{pursuing-stacks}.
-The aim is to introduce the notions that the type theory $\CaTT$ relies on, as well as the notations we will use for these notions.
-For a more in-depth study of this definition, one can refer to the original article by Maltsionitis~\cite{maltsiniotis} or by a full account of this definition by Ara~\cite{ara2010groupoides}
+This entire section is a quick presentation of the definition of weak $\omega$-categories given by Maltsionitis~\cite{maltsiniotis}, based on the definition of a weak $\omega$-groupoid introduced by Grothendieck~\cite{pursuing-stacks}.
+We introduce here the notions on which the type theory $\CaTT$ relies, as well as the notations.
+For a more in-depth study of this definition, we refer the reader to the original article by Maltsionitis~\cite{maltsiniotis} or the PhD thesis of Ara~\cite{ara2010groupoides}.

-\subsection{Pasting schemes}
+\subsection{Pasting schemes.}

-We first introduce the notation we use, and define a subcategory of the globular sets, called the \emph{pasting schemes}.
-These pasting schemes are meant to represent composable situations in a globular set, and thus serve as the arities of the operations in $\omega$-categories. \paragraph{Globular sums.} Let $\C$ be a category equipped with a functor $F : \G\to\C$ (we will sometimes call such a functor a \emph{globular structure} on $\C$).
-We denote respectively by $D^n$, $\sigma$ and $\tau$ the images via $F$ of $n$, $\sigma$ and $\tau$.
-When there is no ambiguity, we may write $\sigma$ and $\tau$, leaving the index implicit, moreover, we also denote $\sigma$ (\resp $\tau$) to indicate a composite of maps of the form $\sigma$ (\resp $\tau$).
+We define a subcategory of globular sets, called the \emph{pasting schemes}.
+These are meant to represent composable situations in a globular set, and thus serve as the arities of the operations in $\omega$-categories.

+\paragraph{Globular sums.} Consider a category $\C$.
+A \emph{globular structure} on a category~$\C$ consists in a functor~$F:\G\to\C$.
+When given such a structure, we often denote respectively by $D^n$, $\sigma_i$ and $\tau_i$ the images under $F$ of $n$, $\sigma_i$ and $\tau_i$.
+When there is no ambiguity, we may write $\sigma$ and $\tau$, leaving the index implicit, moreover, we also write $\sigma$ (\resp $\tau$) to denote a composite of maps of the form~$\sigma$ (\resp $\tau$).
 In the category $\C$, a \emph{globular sum} is a colimit of a diagram of the form